EPS across care settings

 Non-nominated prescriptions

 These prescriptions might be non-nominated EPS prescriptions that need to be retrieved from the NHS Spine.
-Due to the uncertainty of where individuals will live after release, prescribers may choose to issue non-nominated prescriptions instead of using one-off or standard nominated prescriptions.
+Due to the uncertainty of where individuals will live after release, prescribers typically choose to issue non-nominated prescriptions instead of using one-off or standard nominated prescriptions.

 Tokens

-Pharmacy queries to the prescriber
+Pharmacy queries for the prescriber

 Benefits